-The Special Condition Indicator is formatted as Mcc0, where the first character is "M" (municipal), the last character is "0" (reserved for future use), and the second and third characters "c" are integers that indicate the conditions above.
+Format.
+The Special Condition Indicator is formatted as Mccc, where the first character is "M" (municipal) and the next three characters "c" are integers that indicate the conditions above.
+If a condition applies only for the second character and not the third character or vice versa, use "0" for the character without an applicable condition

 See Appendix B.2 for all values of this code.